 21 Apr Imagine A Dental Handpiece That Never Breaks

 Overnight, the dental handpiece repair industry was created in the USA exposing new problems for dentists.
 The origins of the industry are in the 1950’s when the sterilization of dental instruments and tools was mandated.
-Previous to sterilization, handpieces were virtually un-breakable and effortless to care for.
+Previous to sterilization, a virtually unbreakable dental handpiece that was effortless to care for was not out of the question.
 In this article we look to illustrate why the dental sterilizer decreased reliability of the handpiece and what measures can be taken to reverse the impact a sterilizer has on the life of a handpiece.

 A dental handpiece only has one moving component, called the turbine, which is responsible for all its’ failures including symptoms such as wobbling, loss of torque, squealing, or the locking or dropping of burs.
 Each of these symptoms will render a handpiece useless delaying daily work, losing money, and losing time.
 Let’s first understand how these problems occur to then optimize future performance and reliability of every handpiece.